Personality disorder: Childhood and parenting

+Abuse and neglect

 Child abuse and neglect consistently show up as risk factors to the development of personality disorders in adulthood.
 A study looked at retrospective reports of abuse of participants that had demonstrated psychopathology throughout their life and were later found to have past experience with abuse.
 In a study of 793 mothers and children, researchers asked mothers if they had screamed at their children, and told them that they did not love them or threatened to send them away.
 Children who had experienced such verbal abuse were three times as likely as other children (who did not experience such verbal abuse) to have borderline, narcissistic, obsessive–compulsive or paranoid personality disorders in adulthood.
 The sexually abused group demonstrated the most consistently elevated patterns of psychopathology.
 Officially verified physical abuse showed an extremely strong correlation with the development of antisocial and impulsive behavior.
 On the other hand, cases of abuse of the neglectful type that created childhood pathology were found to be subject to partial remission in adulthood.

-Socioeconomic status

-Socioeconomic status has also been looked at as a potential cause for personality disorders.
-There is a strong association with low parental/neighborhood socioeconomic status and personality disorder symptoms.
-In a 2015 publication from Bonn, Germany, which compared parental socioeconomic status and a child's personality, it was seen that children who were from higher socioeconomic backgrounds were more altruistic, less risk seeking, and had overall higher IQs.
-These traits correlate with a low risk of developing personality disorders later on in life.
-In a study looking at female children who were detained for disciplinary actions found that psychological problems were most negatively associated with socioeconomic problems.
-Furthermore, social disorganization was found to be inversely correlated with personality disorder symptoms.

-Parenting
+Parenting and attachment

 Evidence shows personality disorders may begin with parental personality issues.
 These cause the child to have their own difficulties in adulthood, such as difficulties reaching higher education, obtaining jobs, and securing dependable relationships.
 By either genetic or modeling mechanisms, children can pick up these traits.
 Additionally, poor parenting appears to have symptom elevating effects on personality disorders.
 More specifically, lack of maternal bonding has also been correlated with personality disorders.
 In a study comparing 100 healthy individuals to 100 borderline personality disorder patients, analysis showed that BPD patients were significantly more likely not to have been breastfed as a baby (42.4% in BPD vs. 9.2% in healthy controls).
 These researchers suggested "Breastfeeding may act as an early indicator of the mother-infant relationship that seems to be relevant for bonding and attachment later in life".
 Additionally, findings suggest personality disorders show a negative correlation with two attachment variables: maternal availability and dependability.
 When left unfostered, other attachment and interpersonal problems occur later in life ultimately leading to development of personality disorders.

-Genetics
+Repeated negative or dysfunctional patterns of parent-child interactions can reinforce the development of maladaptive personality traits.
+For instance, inconsistent or punitive parenting may contribute to the development of anxious or avoidant behaviors in children, which could later manifest as personality disorders.